-The Center for Career & Professional Development encourages you to begin your career/life planning process in your first year of college, continuing over the course of your academic career.
+The Center for Career & Professional Development at Austin College encourages you to begin your career/life planning process in your first year of college, continuing over the course of your academic career.
 However, you can rest assured that it is never too late to start!
 By working with our staff, you will learn and develop the career and life planning skills to help you be competitive in applying for employment and graduate or professional school.

 Discover your strengths, interests, and values using the framework and tools provided by the Center.

 Learn about rewarding careers and graduate studies through guided exploration, reflection, and networking.

 Gain real-world experience through research, volunteer opportunities, internships, and other Applied Learning Experiences.

 Take the next step with confidence toward a career or graduate school knowing that the Center will be here to support you.

 The Career & Professional Development Action Plan